-Heather Machin never knows what her day will bring.
-Caitlin Ganter spoke to the 31-year-old about her passion, patients and spending 85 per cent of the year away from home.
+Flying nurse Heather Machin never knows what her day will bring, Caitlin Ganter spoke to the 31-year-old about her passion, patients and spending 85 per cent of the year away from home.

-"It's an incredibly diverse role and on any given day I can be working on accreditation and policy development, doing my nursing duties, serving as a flight attendant, helping with fundraising campaigns or even loading cargo," Heather said.
+"It's an incredibly diverse role.
+On any given day I can be working on accreditation and policy development, doing my nursing duties, serving as a flight attendant, helping with fundraising campaigns or even loading cargo," she said.

 "The cases we see are often very severe and advanced eye conditions, but because of the huge amount of travel, sometimes the biggest challenge for me is simply remembering what day and time it is."